- Moment is counting screen time in the middle of the night while I’m sleeping. What’s going on?

 Moment’s tracking can pause for one of three reasons:

 You force quit Moment.
-Moment needs to be running in the background to track your phone use.
+Moment needs to be running in the background to track your screen time.
 If you swipe up Moment from the multitasking menu to force quit it, your automatic phone usage tracking will immediately stop.
 Moment will resume tracking when you move to a new place.

 Location services are turned off.
 Go into your phone’s Settings app > Privacy > Location Services.
 Make sure the switch at the top is turned on.
 Also, find the Moment app listed below and make sure that switch is on.